Snare drum

-The snare drum is constructed of two heads—both usually made of Mylar plastic in modern drums but historically made from calf or goat skin—along with a rattle of metal, plastic, nylon, or gut wires on the bottom head called the snares.
-The wires can also be placed on the top, as in the tarol snare, or both heads as in the case of the Highland snare drum.
-The top head is typically called the batter head because that is where the drummer strikes it, while the bottom head is called the snare head because that is where the snares are located.
-The tension of each head is held constant by tension rods or ropes.
+The snare drum is constructed of two heads—both usually made of Mylar plastic in modern drums but historically made from calf or goat skin—along with a rattle of beads (metal, plastic, nylon, or gut) called "snares" in close contact with it, on the bottom head, which vibrate when the drum is struck.
+The snares can also be on the top, as in the tarol snare drum, or on both heads as in the case of the Highland snare drum.
+The top head is typically called the batter head because that is where the drummer strikes it; the bottom head can also be called the snare head (if the snares are located there).
+The tension of each head is held constant by tension rods.
 Tension rod adjustment allows the pitch and tonal character of the drum to be customized by the player.
-The strainer is a lever that engages or disengages contact between the snares and the head, and allows snare tension adjustment.
-If the strainer is disengaged, the sound of the drum resembles a tom because the snares are inactive.
-The rim is the metal or wooden ring around the batter head that holds the head onto the drum and provides tension to the head, which can be used for a variety of things, although it is notably used to sound a piercing rimshot with the drumstick when the head and rim are struck together with a single stick.
+Most snare drums have a lever (the strainer) to engage or disengage contact between the snares and the head, and which also permits adjustment of the snare tension.
+When the snares are disengaged, the sound of the drum resembles a Floor tom.
+The rim is the metal or wooden ring around the batter head that holds the head onto the drum and provides tension to the head; the rim can also be used in some playing techniques, notably the rimshot, in which the head and rim are struck together with a single stick to create a clicking, or tapping sound.